Skip to content

 Picture of MQSMFP JCL

-20. Now, navigate to the SDSF output for the submitted job.
-We will be able to see the SMF output in useful categories that can also be exported as CSV files.
+1. Navigate to the SDSF output for the submitted job.
+This output presents the SMF data in useful categories and can also be used to generate CSV-style output for later analysis.

 Picture of MQSMFP Output